-Dr Costas Armenakis is an Associate Professor and the Undergraduate Program Director of Geomatics Engineering at the Lassonde School of Engineering, York University, Toronto, Canada.
-Prior he was a research scientist with Natural Resources Canada (NRCan) for 17 years.
-He has over 30 years of research experience in photogrammetry, remote sensing and GIS working on the acquisition, handling, processing and management of geo-spatial data and information from terrestrial, aerial and space-borne image sensors.
+Dr. Costas Armenakis (Dipl Ing, MScE, PhD) is Professor of Geomatics Engineering, Dept. of Earth & Space Science & Engineering, Lassonde School of Engineering.
+He joined York University in 2007, after 17 years as a research scientist with Natural Resources Canada (NRCan).
+He has over 40 years of research experience in photogrammetry, remote sensing and GIS, working on the acquisition, handling, processing and management of geo-spatial data and information from terrestrial, aerial and space-borne sensors.

 - Photogrammetric engineering and remote sensing mapping

 - Algorithmic aspects for rapis processign of UAS data

 - Data co-registration

 - Image sequence for mapping and scene analysis

 - Risk assessment and disaster management